yeehaa123/elab/h2020/proposal/erc_proposal_template.md

 The platform will embrace open source culture and open licenses.
 The students share their code projects on a distributed repository which encourages re-use, altering and further development.
 This platform is therefore open, inclusive and sustainable.

-CtH collaborates with private and public partners, like universities and museums, that help to explore new forms ot academic teaching and self-learning on the one hand and provide a prcatical demand on the other hand.
+CtH collaborates with private and public partners, like universities and museums, that help to explore new forms of academic teaching and self-learning on the one hand and provide a prcatical demand on the other hand.

 ####1.2 Relation to the work programme
 *Indicate the work programme topic to which your proposal relates, and explain how your proposal addresses the specific challenge and scope of that topic, as set out in the work programme.*